 “Nigga didn’t even wash his hands,” he said.

-The guy venting at Maroon wasn’t the only one left disappointed at the Barclays Center a few weeks back.
-While most of the audience seemed to favor Mikey Garcia–the raucous cheers erupting when Mikey began his ring walk evidenced as much–there was also a sizeable contingent of Broner fans at the venue.
-During the fight you heard them cheer loudly whenever the Ohioan landed a crisp blow on Garcia.
-Unfortunately for them, Broner didn’t land anywhere near the amount of blows required to win.
+The guy venting at Maroon wasn’t the only one left disappointed at the Barclays Center.
+While most of the audience seemed to favor Mikey Garcia–the raucous cheers erupting when Mikey began his ring walk evidenced as much–there was also a sizeable contingent of Adrien Broner fans at the venue.
+During the fight you heard them cheer loudly whenever the Ohioan landed a crisp blow.
+Unfortunately for them, Broner didn’t land anywhere near the number required to win.

 Not for the first time, Broner left us wondering why he was so inactive in a high profile bout.
 It was the same after his loss to Shawn Porter, in which “The Problem” was clearly out-hustled.
 Even in some of his wins, like those over Paulie Malignaggi and Adrian Granados, Broner has at times given up rounds almost by default, refusing, for reasons unknown, to let his hands go without apparent excuse, to the frustration of his followers.